enkhbatMunkhbold/restaurants_app/README.md

 ## Description

  **Restaurant Finder** app helps users to search and find the local restaurants and even insert a new restaurant to the database.
 The app is built up from 3 pages, home, restaurants and create, which are on the top right of the screen.
-User can select either of those pages and go to page to get the corresponding information.
+User can select any of those pages and go to the selected page to get the corresponding information.

 ## Table Of Contents